GenRockeR/freeradius/README.md

     {
         "prod": "10",
         "dev": "20"
-    },
-    "blacklist": ["dev"]
     }
+}
 ```

 our config file is using a primitive encryption algorithm (TEA) to handle very simple encryption/password handling.
-A keyfile must be defined that is as long as (or longer than) the longest configured password
+A keyfile must be defined that is as long as (or longer than) the longest configured password prefixed with a padding length (>= 0)
 ```
 vim /etc/raddb/mods-config/python/keyfile
 ---
-abcd
+2:abcd
 ```

-### blacklist

-because it may be beneficial to temporarily disable a vlan, user, or device there is an ability to blacklist

-the blacklist section is a list of strings where a string can be:
-* users (e.g. user1)
-* vlan (e.g. prod)
-* vlan.user (e.g. prod.user1)
-* MAC-based auth MAC
-* MAC (for a user set) which will blacklist all users with that mac assigned to them
-* An attribute ("attr" array) on users

 ---